MHSeals/mhsboat_ctrl/README.md

 colcon build --symlink-install --packages-select mhsboat_ctrl
 ```

+## Principles
+1. **Boat-Centric Coordinates**: All coordinates and movements are relative to the boat.
+The boat is always considered the origin (0,0) of the coordinate system.
+This simplifies calculations and ensures that all sensor data and task decisions are made with respect to the boat's current position and orientation.

+2. **Modularity**: The system is modular, allowing for easy addition and modification of tasks.
+Each task is a separate class that inherits from the Task class in mhsboat_ctrl/tasks/task.py.
+This modularity ensures that new tasks can be added without affecting the existing system.

+3. **Simulation Support**: The system supports running in simulation mode, allowing for testing and development without the need for physical hardware.
+This is achieved by passing the use_simulated_map and map_file parameters to the mhsboat_ctrl node.

 ## Task System

 Task files live in the `mhsboat_ctrl/tasks` directory.
 Each task is a separate class that inherits from the `Task` class in [`mhsboat_ctrl/tasks/task.py`](mhsboat_ctrl/tasks/task.py).
 The `Task` class has a `run` method that is called by the main loop of the control system.
 The `run` method should return a `TaskCompletionStatus` object indicating the status of the task.
 The `Task` class also has a `search` method which searches for the next task to run.
 The `search` method should return either `None` if it isn't found, or a tuple `(x, y)` where `x` and `y` are the coordinates of where the task was found.